jarronb-iit/ITMT430/reports/sprint6/report.md

 ### 3. Use of Data Store/Storage(ITMD 421, ITMD 411, ITMO 456)

 - Production database: MongoDB local setup for production
-- Development database: MongoDB Atlas cloud setup to cut development startup time
+- Development database: MongoDB Atlas cloud setup to cut development startup time'
+- Media is stored in [Cloudinary](https://cloudinary.com/)

 The Mongo Atlas account allowed for the Node app development environment to access a database in the cloud instead of having to start a VM to access the database.
 This created a easier development environment that didn't consist of starting VMs, since MongoDB in the cloud functions the same way as MongoDB on a locally server.
 For the Node application, its as easy as switching the MongoDB connection string depending the Node environment.